rishabhjain16/Journey-into-AI-and-Multimodality/AVFormer/Readme.md

 ## Implications and Future Work

 The implications of this research are significant.
 AVFormer provides a practical and highly efficient blueprint for adapting large, pre-trained unimodal models for multimodal tasks.
-It demonstrates that it is possible to achieve state-of-the-art performance in AV-ASR without the need for massive labeled datasets or costly end-to-end retraining[3].
-This parameter-efficient approach is increasingly important as foundation models continue to grow in size and complexity[3].
+It demonstrates that it is possible to achieve state-of-the-art performance in AV-ASR without the need for massive labeled datasets or costly end-to-end retraining.
+This parameter-efficient approach is increasingly important as foundation models continue to grow in size and complexity.

 By successfully improving ASR in challenging and diverse environments (instructional, egocentric), this work opens up possibilities for more robust speech recognition in real-world applications, such as video captioning, meeting transcription, and assistive technologies.
 The paper establishes a strong case for using lightweight adapters and curriculum learning as a go-to strategy for multimodal model adaptation.